youjung822/19Fall_CS6440IHI/Documents/TestPlan.md

 ### 1.4 Bug Tracking

-For bug tracking our team would be using **Excel sheets**.
+For bug tracking our team would be using **Github Repo - Issues Section**.
 Excel sheets can prove to be a simple yet effective way of tracking the defects.

 ### 1.5 Test Case Execution